 Bruce is the author of the chapter entitled "Supreme Court Review" in New Jersey Appellate Practice Handbook (New Jersey ICLE 10th ed.
 2015, and prior editions dating back to the 5th edition), and co-author, with Allyn Z. Lite and, currently, Susana Cruz Hodge, of the chapter entitled "Class Action Litigation" in New Jersey Federal Civil Procedure (NJLJ Books 2019, and prior editions dating back to 1999).
 He has written a number of law review articles, on topics including procedural fairness, class actions, and the right to a civil jury trial.
 Several of Bruce’s articles have been cited with approval by the Supreme Court of New Jersey, the Appellate Division, and courts in other jurisdictions.

 Bruce is as comfortable at the podium as he is before the keyboard.
-He has lectured on class actions for New Jersey and Pennsylvania Continuing Legal Education, Strafford Publications, the American Conference Institute, the New Jersey State Bar Association, and the New Jersey Association for Justice.
+He has lectured on class actions and appellate practice for New Jersey and Pennsylvania Continuing Legal Education, Strafford Publications, the American Conference Institute, the New Jersey State Bar Association, and the New Jersey Association for Justice.
 In 2016, Bruce delivered the 27th Annual Alice and Stephen Evangelides Memorial Lecture at Rutgers University’s Eagleton Institute of Politics, on the subject of “Class Action Litigation: Who Benefits?”
 He has also been a presenter at the American Bar Association’s Class Actions Institute.

 Bruce has served as an expert witness on attorneys' fees in class actions and on the effect of class action waivers on the ability of clients to attract counsel.
 He testified as an expert witness at a Chancery Division trial in a commercial lawsuit, on the subject of the reasonableness of attorneys’ fees, a case that ended favorably to Bruce’s side.
-He also has spoken on civil trial preparation, mass torts, appellate practice, and other subjects.
+He also has spoken on civil trial preparation, mass torts, and other subjects.

 Bruce is listed in Best Lawyers in America for his work in appellate practice.
 He has been named to the "New Jersey Super Lawyers" list in appellate practice by New Jersey Monthly magazine every year since 2005, and he earned a “Top 100” ranking among all “New Jersey Super Lawyers” in 2014.
 Bruce was also listed in ALM’s 2012 “New Jersey’s Top Rated Lawyers” list, in the category of Commercial Litigation, and holds an "AV" rating from Martindale-Hubbell.